jshridha/anovamaster/README.md

 | Maximum | 20      | 77         |
 | Minimum | 99      | 210        |

+### Setting timer

+The payload should be an integer.
+AnovaMaster will set it as the desired timer

+### Setting timer state

+The payload should be one of these strings

+* "stopped" - turn the timer off
+* "running" - turn the timer on

 ## Integration with Home Assistant

 I'm using the following in my `configuration.yaml` to integrate with